-Dedicated to the Andes Since 1996In 1996 The Mountain Institute (TMI) established its Andes Program in Peru and that program became known as Instituto de Montaña.
+Dedicated to the Andes Since 1996In 1996, The Mountain Institute (TMI) established its Andes Program in Peru and that program became known as Instituto de Montaña.
 This was a time of rapid social change in the mountain communities of the northern Andes.
 The following two decades saw rapid economic growth nationally, with an expansion of urbanization and economic opportunities in coastal areas plus increased labor markets in the mining, energy and tourism industries.
 This coincided with a rapid decline in traditional livelihoods in remote mountain communities.
 As a consequence, mountain habitats steadily declined along with the biodiversity that depends on these fragile ecosystems.
 Mountain communities were perceived as lacking the conditions and capacity to participate in Peru’s fast expanding economy.

-To address these issues, TMI has developed comprehensive, community-based projects designed to help locals diversify their livelihoods.
+To address these issues, the Instituto de Montaña has developed comprehensive, community-based projects designed to help locals diversify their livelihoods.
 Our inclusive approach has lead to innovative solutions and more sustainable local economies that respect and conserve plants native to mountain areas and the wildlife that depend on high mountain ecosystems.
-The Andes Program has grown significantly in the past 20+ years and Instituto de Montaña is now recognized as one of the leading non-governmental organizations in Peru.
+The Instituto has grown significantly in the past 20+ years and is now recognized as one of the leading non-governmental organizations in Peru.
 As of mid-2020, the Instituto de Montaña became an independent NGO.
 We are proud to carry on TMI’s legacy.
 (Link to December 2020 press release here.)